Other Departments and Centers

 - The Asia Health Policy Program promotes a comparative understanding of health and health policy in the Asia Pacific region through research, collaboration with scholars throughout the region, a colloquium series on health and demographic change in the Asia Pacific, and conferences and publications on comparative health policy topics.

 - The Global Affiliates Program, established in 1982, introduces Asia-based fellows to American life and institutions.
 Association with the Center allows foreign visitors to interact daily with specialists, students, and scholars from Stanford and abroad.
 Visiting Fellows’ practical experience and international perspective inform the intellectual exchange at Shorenstein APARC and at Stanford.

-- The Korean Program, founded in 2001, focuses on multidisciplinary, collaborative research on policy-relevant, Korea-related topics, and supports teaching, research, and fellowships.
+- The Korea Program, founded in 2001, focuses on multidisciplinary, collaborative research on policy-relevant, Korea-related topics, and supports teaching, research, and fellowships.

 - The Southeast Asia Program (SEAP) explores the histories, cultures, political economies, and international relations of Southeast Asia’s ten countries and half a billion people.

 - The China Program, established in January 2007, facilitates multidisciplinary, social science-oriented research on contemporary china, with a dual emphasis on basic and policy-relevant research.
 The program recognizes the singular importance of training new generations of Stanford students for broader and deeper interactions with China.
 SCP involves students in research projects and workshops, both at Shorenstein APARC and in nascent programs within China.

 Branner Library contains about 125,000 volumes, including 2,000 serial titles.
 Its collections include current and retrospective electronic journals, full-text files, encyclopedias and reference works, monographs, multimedia, technical reports, and theses.
 The 270,000 sheet map collection includes maps on a wide range of social science and humanities topics; there is a strong collection of geological, seismological, hydrological, natural hazards, and natural resources maps.
 Branner is also an excellent resource for finding and working with GIS data.